Tyler-Murphy/node-thread-test/README.md

 | 8       | 30           | 99               |
 | 16      | 30           | 162              |
 | 32      | 30           | 289              |

-The CPU was an intel i3-6100 with 2 physical cores and 4 virtual cores.